rpmclaughlin18/fa21-cse110-lab3/.github/ISSUE_TEMPLATE/red-alert-.md

 ---
 name: Red alert!
-about: Theres an issue that needs rectifying
+about: Theres stuff to do
-title: "[BUG]"
+title: "[TO DO]"
-labels: bug, cannot reproduce, delayed
+labels: TO DO
 assignees: ''

 ---